arimori/ignite-dashgo/README.md

 </p>

 <article align="left">
-  DashGo is a simple CMS application developed to study how to build a modern interface and mobile first, including dashboard, charts and form.
+  Dashgo is a simple CMS application developed to study how to build a modern interface and mobile first, including dashboard, charts and forms.
   Also it's a study application in order to implement form validators, fake API management and built only using ChakraUI as a Design System.
   Futhermore, the UI was built by <a href="https://github.com/Rocketseat">@Rocketseat</a> Team.
 </article>